 They're a code designating the day of the week on which a loaf was baked: * Blue: Monday * Green: Tuesday * Red: Thursday * White: Friday * Yellow: Saturday[...]An easy way to remember it, though, is to simply recall the alphabet.
 The colors run in alphabetical order, so the earlier they appear in the alphabet, the earlier in the week the bread was baked.
 And it’s true.
 Even the ever-cynical Snopes.com backs it up.
 Link via First Things | Image: Paul Michael.
 Techniques Every Cook Should Know.
 Breading This easy, three-step technique ensures an even crumb coating.

 It's commonly used on thin cuts of chicken, pork or veal that will be fried or baked.
 To begin, set up your breading station.
 Fill the first of three shallow dishes with flour.
 In the second dish, make an egg wash by whisking eggs with a little bit of water, milk or other liquid or seasoning.
 Start by dredging a piece of meat in the flour.
 The second step is to dip the meat into the egg wash, again letting the extra drip off.
 Try to work with one hand as you complete the process, so as not to bread your fingers on both hands - that can lead to a sticky mess.

 The problem with the meat thermometer approach is that when you poke a hole into the meat with a thermometer, it can let juices escape, juices that you would rather have stay in the meat.
 For this reason, most experienced cooks rely on a “finger test” method, especially on steaks (whole roasts are better tested with a thermometer).
-My mother has been trying to get me to test meat with my finger tips for years, and for years, being somewhat of a scaredy cat (won’t it burn my fingers?)
+My mother has been trying to get me to test meat with my fingertips for years, and for years, being somewhat of a scaredy cat (won’t it burn my fingers?)